 At the top of the climb, three yellow blazes on a tree to the left mark the start of the Snake Hill Trail.
 This will be your return route, but for now, continue ahead on the white trail.
 Just ahead, the blue-blazed High Quarry Trail begins on the left.
 Proceed ahead on the white-blazed Turtle Pond Trail, which descends to cross a gas pipeline.

-On the other side of the pipeline clearing, the trail reenters the woods and begins to descend, passing through a pine grove and crossing Sylvan Brook on a wooden bridge.
-The trail now begins to climb, passing a stone foundation on the right.
+On the other side of the pipeline clearing, the trail reenters the woods and descends, passing through a pine grove and crossing Sylvan Brook on a wooden bridge.
+The trail begins to climb, passing a stone foundation on the right.
 After crossing another footbridge, the trail levels off, passes the foundations of former buildings on the right, then resumes a gradual climb.
 As the trail once again levels off, you’ll notice numerous fragments of carved granite blocks on both sides of the trail.
 Interpretive signs relate the history of the Mohegan Granite Company, which installed modernized machinery in this area in 1925.

 Just ahead, around a bend, you’ll notice a driving range down to the right.
 Here, you should bear left, following the woods road uphill.
 In a short distance, you’ll reach a junction where the blue-blazed High Quarry Trail begins.
 The High Quarry Trail proceeds ahead on the woods road, but you should turn right onto a footpath, continuing to follow the white blazes.
 You’ll notice a rusted rail - a remnant of the narrow-gauge railroad that once served the quarry - embedded in the trail.

 After passing a huge heap of discarded blocks of granite (note the drill marks in many of the rocks), the white-blazed Turtle Pond Trail ends at a T-intersection with the blue-blazed High Quarry Trail.
 Turn right and follow the blue trail steeply uphill, soon reaching the edge of a deep quarry pit.
-Having been abandoned since 1941, the once-barren pit is now filled with trees and other vegetation.
+Abandoned in 1941, the once-barren pit is now filled with trees and other vegetation.
 Remnants of the quarry operation are abundant here, including several cables bolted into the rock.
 Take some time to explore these interesting artifacts, but be careful, as there is a steep drop from the edge of the quarry pit!

 The trail passes under a rock bridge and bears left, leaving the rim of the quarry and descending slightly.
 Soon, it turns sharply right and passes another quarry pit (filled with water) and a small stone shed (once used to store explosives) on the left.
 The trail goes through a gap in a stone wall and turns right to parallel it.

 A short distance beyond, an unmarked path to the right leads to a viewpoint from an open rock ledge.
 From here, you can look down into the quarry, and you can also see the hills to the west.
-Again, use extreme caution here, as there is a very steep drop!
+Again, use extreme caution here, as there is a very steep drop.

 Immediately after passing through a gap in a stone wall, you’ll come to a fork.
-Here, the green-blazed Old Farm Trail begins on the right, while the blue-blazed Old Quarry Trail bears left.
+Here, the green-blazed Old Farm Trail begins on the right, while the blue-blazed High Quarry Trail bears left.
 You should bear left to continue on the blue trail, which begins to descend on a footpath.
 After passing through a gap in a high stone wall, it reaches the wide gas pipeline clearing.
 Cross the pipeline and reenter the woods, continuing to follow the blue trail, which descends on switchbacks.
 At the base of the descent, the trail turns left to parallel a stream.
 Soon, it turns right, crosses the stream on large rocks below a small cascade, then turns left and continues to parallel the stream on the other side.